GreyRook/code-with-style/docs/review/reviewer/navigate.md

 that now has to be thrown away or drastically re-written.

 *Adjustment Grey Rook:*
-*We aim to inform the developer as soon as possible if changes do not contribute to the* *sanity of the code.*
+*We aim to inform the developer as soon as possible if changes do not contribute* *to the desired direction of the project.*

 ## Step Two: Examine the main parts of the CL {#step_two}